Assisted Living & Hospice

 Hospice care is most beneficial when it is elected as early as possible.

-The original premise for hospice was that patients would receive this level of care for approximately six months prior to death.
-Making the decision to choose hospice earlier affords the patient and their loved ones adequate time for symptom and pain management and the development of a trusting relationship with their hospice team.
+The original premise for hospice was that patients would receive this type of care for approximately six months prior to death.
+Making the decision to choose hospice earlier allows the patient and their loved ones the ability to live each day that remains with a new hope and new purpose.
+It also allows adequate time for symptom and pain management and the development of a trusting relationship with their hospice team.
 Hospice social workers and chaplains are also available to help work through the multitude of challenging relationships and situations that are common at end of life.
-Your hospice team has a depth of knowledge and experience with end-of-life matters.
+Your hospice team has a depth of knowledge and experience with end-of-life matters that others simply do not have.
 They will be there to answer your questions and help you be better prepared for this journey.

 - The resident’s health is declining – they may have experienced falls, multiple trips to the Emergency Department and/or hospital, and are spending more of their time sleeping or in bed.